dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 ## Invoke a static .NET method

-To invoke a static .NET method from JavaScript (JS), use the JS functions `DotNet.invokeMethod` (synchronous for Blazor WebAssembly apps) or `DotNet.invokeMethodAsync` (asychronous for both Blazor Server and Blazor WebAssembly apps).
+To invoke a static .NET method from JavaScript (JS), use the JS functions:

+* `DotNet.invokeMethodAsync` (*Recommended*): Asynchronous for both Blazor Server and Blazor WebAssembly apps.
+* `DotNet.invokeMethod`: Synchronous for Blazor WebAssembly apps only.

 Pass in the name of the assembly containing the method, the identifier of the static .NET method, and any arguments.

 In the following example: